 Located on the coast, the local harbor is a great feature of the city, while the iconic Castel Nuovo is always worth calling into.
 You can visit churches, basilicas, cathedrals and all without the huge crowds of Rome or any of the northern Italian cities.

 Naples is home to some great authentic Italian cuisine, and you can dine in fresh seafood, enjoy gourmet pasta and try some of the best pizza in Italy.
-Naples is a real foodie heaven and one of the best places on our Italy itinerary to dine out all the time.
+Naples is real foodie heaven and one of the best places on our Italy itinerary to dining out all the time.

 Our top recommended tours in Naples: